Izabella (the Woodstock Strat)

 Famous-guitar premium vs instrument premium

 The guitar itself sold for $324,000 in 1990.
-At current market rates for provenance items of this caliber โ€” and given 35 years of appreciation โ€” the number would be dramatically higher at any future auction.
+At current market rates for provenance items of this caliber โ€” and given 35 years of appreciation โ€” the number would be well over $1m.
 That's a provenance valuation, not an instrument valuation.
 A player-grade 1968 Olympic White Strat can be found for $8,000โ€“$18,000 depending on originality and condition.
 Same guitar, different story.

 Get Your Own